Samadhankhomne/Customer_Logistic_Model/README.md

 # Customer_Logistic_Model
 Logistic Regression model built using the Social Network Ads dataset to predict whether a customer will purchase a product.
 The model has an accuracy of 92% with bias and variance values of 0.82 and 0.92, respectively.
-This project includes data preprocessing,
+This project includes data preprocessing, model training, evaluation, and prediction of customer behavior based on social network advertisements.